krylosov-aa/context-async-sqlalchemy/docs_sources/docs/problem.md

             await session.execute(stmt)
 ```

-You can move the duplicate code to a higher level, and then you get one
+You can move the duplicated code to a higher level, which will result in using
-connection and a transaction:
+a single connection and a single transaction.

 ```python
 @app.post("/users/")